 Manual SQL recovery methods are suitable only for minor corruption issues; they cannot work efficiently for severe corruption of SQL data.
-So, in severe corruption cases, always use a trusted third-party software which can not only remove the error but also restore the database file.
-Kernel for SQL Backup Recovery is the most suitable application to recover data from SQL backup files and that too without any transaction log files.
+Also, it is time-consuming and a little bit risky; without having any technical knowledge, no one can get an oriented result.
+So, in severe corruption cases, always use a trusted third-party software that can not only remove the error but also restore the database file.
+Kernel for SQL Backup Recovery Software is the most suitable application to recover data from SQL backup files without any transaction log files.

 Step – 1.
 Install and run the software.
 A wizard automatically opens up.
 Here, you can browse the BAK file from its location.
 Then choose the scan mode and let the tool automatically detect the version of the database.
 Click the Next button.

 Step – 2.
 Select the file to process, and then click Next.

 Step – 3.
 You will get a brief source summary.
 Click Finish.

 Step – 4.
 The tool recovers all of the SQL data from the backup file.
 Now, you can see its content.

 Step – 5.
 There are two destinations where you can keep the data.
 First one is live SQL Server, and the other is the offline batch file.
 For SQL Server, you need to input the credentials.

 Note: To save the data as a batch file, choose the Batch File option and browse the folder to collect the backup data.
 Then click OK.

 Step – 6.
 A success message shows that data is saved at the specified location.
 Click OK.